swapins/swapins/README.md

 - 💞️ I am actively seeking collaboration opportunities on projects related to biophp developments.
 I believe in the potential of combining Laravel's robustness with the domain-specific requirements of biophp.

-- 📫 For professional inquiries and collaboration discussions, you can reach me at swapin@laravelone.in.
+- 📫 For professional inquiries and collaboration discussions, you can reach me at swapin@masked....
 Please include "laravel-git" in the subject line to ensure your message is appropriately prioritized.

 Looking forward to fruitful partnerships and exciting biophp projects!